When you should get your flu, MMR and pregnancy vaccinations if you’re also getting your COVID-19 vaccine and which vaccines are most important.

 If you’re getting the whooping cough (pertussis) vaccine

 If you’re pregnant you can get the whooping cough vaccine (Boostrix) from 16 weeks of pregnancy.
-If possible, have this either two weeks before your first dose of COVID-19 vaccine, or two weeks after your second dose.
+You can get this before, after or at the same time as your COVID-19 vaccine.

 You can get the whooping cough vaccine at the same time as your flu vaccine.